diku-dk/futhark/docs/language-overview.rst

 curried):

 .. productionlist::
-   lambda: "fn" `param`... : `rettype` "=>" `e`
+   lambda: "(" "fn" `param`... : `rettype` "=>" `e` ")"
          : `fname`
          : "(" `fname` `e` ... `e` ")"
          : "(" `op` `e` ")"
          : "(" `e` `op` ")"
          : "(" `op` ")"

+Parameter- and return type ascriptions are optional in anonymous functions.
 The semantics of the SOACs is identical to the similarly-named higher-order functions found in many functional languages.
 For specifics, see :ref:`language-reference`.

 The ``scan`` SOAC performs an inclusive prefix scan, and returns an array of the same outer size as the original array.
 The functions